danthegoodman1/DurableStreams/README.md

 2. A single DO probably won't have the bandwidth such that multiple groups are even needed

 If you do need to fan-out (e.g. heavy GPU workload), you can have a consumer that manages fanning them out.
 Or do something like simple like each consumer only actually processes `Murmur3(offset) % N`.

+## Other notes

+### Isn't this just effectively a batching NDJSON merge engine, with a monotonic hybrid clock?

+Yes.
+That's effectively what streams are.
+Sometimes they have extra features like managed consumer groups too :P

+### But wait then isn't this effectively [IceDB](https://github.com/danthegoodman1/icedb/) but NDJSON, if you're having consumers track their own offsets

+... next question